dumbstore/dumbstore/README.md

 The Dumb Store
 ==============

 The most inclusive mobile app platform in the world.
-Voice and text apps for dumbphones.
+Voice and text apps for [dumb phones](http://en.wikipedia.org/wiki/Feature_phone) (and smart phones, too!).

 Usage
 -----